AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-20-API-authentication.md

 }
 ```

 The validation for this API endpoint is shown in the controller method.

-It is prudent to move this into a request. we'll do
+It is prudent to move this into a request.
+We'll do this shortly.

-this shortly.
+The Login method is a little simpler...

 ```php
 public function login(Request $request){